Standards for Kindergarten Programs

 3. The kindergarten curriculum is adequate in scope to provide for balanced experiences in the development of basic skills, recreation, health, social living, and aesthetic activities.

-(For Accredited status 6 affirmative answers are required.)
+(For Accredited status all 6 standards are required.)

 1. A safety preparedness plan has been developed for the school.